Español

 Accessibility at Optimum Healthcare

-At Optimum, our goal is to ensure you have barrier-free access to our healthcare products and services.
+At Optimum, our goal is to ensure that everyone can easily access to our healthcare products and services.
 We continually strive to make our website applications accessible to individuals with disabilities.
-As part of our efforts to ensure individuals with disabilities have access to our website, the below items are addressed:
+Here is how we are making our website more accessible to everyone:

 We are working diligently to comply with the Section 508 of the U.S. Rehabilitation Act to assure that our applications are working properly to the extent possible and within our control.

-• Content is read to assistive technologies in the correct reading order.
+• Content is organized so assistive tools can read it in the right order.

-• Validation that all links and buttons can be accessed with a keyboard in a logical tab order.
+• All links and buttons can be used with a keyboard, arranged in a logical order.

 Many of the documents on this site are in PDF format.
 Publications in PDF can be viewed and printed using the Adobe Acrobat Reader® or other PDF readers.